TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 isentityimmune (condition) - returns true if current entity is immune isentitynotimmune (condition)- returns true if current entity is not immune resetglobalsonreload=x - x=0, carries default global variables over to the next level.
-X=1 resets default global variables on loading.
+X=1 resets default global variables on loading. entitycam - moves camera to entity position, using entities rotation. playercam - restores camera to player lastcam - swaps to previous camera. playgunanimation=x y - where x is the animation start frame and y is the animation end frame. camrotationon=x if x=0 the camera uses the entities rotation, x=1 use user set rotation setcamoffsetx=x setcamoffsety=x setcamoffsetz=x setcamrotx=x setcamroty=x setcamrotz=x

 V1.1.8
 ------